sam-sneed/shit-linux/README.md

 1. Go to recovery mode (Command+R on boot)
 2. Disable signed/secure boot and enable booting from all sources
-3. Install onto your mac as per usual
+3. Install onto your mac as per usual (you'll need a usb keyboard in installer!)
 4. [Enable Wi-Fi using these instructions](https://github.com/sam-sneed/shit-linux/wiki/SHIT-Linux-CLI-Wifi-Guide)
 5. Enjoy your SHITty experience! ;)